BINGHAMTON PORCHFEST 5

 WHERE CAN I GET MY DRANK ON?

 We do this thing on a Sunday and you still don't get the hint, huh?
 Alcohol consumption is only allowed on private property, at the discretion of each individual homeowner.
 Open container laws are in full effect, and drinking on the sidewalk or in the street will get you ticketed.
 Underage drinking will not be tolerated, public intoxication is prohibited, and violators are subject to arrest and public ridicule.
 Please remember, this is a family event.
-There is no alcohol vending at Binghamton Porchfest, however if you're looking to get a quick cuppa, here’s a few neighborhood bars to wet your whistle at: Abel's Pub (65 Rotary), The Beef (62 Leroy), The Belmar (95 Main), Callahan's (190 Main), and Cyber Cafe West (176 Main).
+There is no alcohol vending at Binghamton Porchfest, however if you're looking to get a quick cuppa, here’s a few neighborhood bars to wet your whistle at: Abel's Pub (65 Rotary), The Beef (62 Leroy), The Belmar (95 Main), and Callahan's (190 Main).

 WHERE CAN I GRAB A BITE TO EAT?